jhpyle/docassemble/_docs/fields.md

 have a [jQuery Validation Plugin] rule that works, it is a good idea to include a `validate()` class method.

+Python classes, when loaded into the Python web application, are loaded globally across all threads of the server; they are not loaded just for one interview or just for one session.
+Likewise, the `name` attribute associated with a `CustomDataType` class is also global on the server.
+For this reason, you may wish to "namespace" your `CustomDataType` `name`s, using a name like `aag_ssn` instead of of `ssn` (e.g., if your company name is AAG).
+That way, if a number of different packages are used together, it is less likely there will be "name collision."

+By default, **docassemble** will load the JavaScript for any `CustomDataType` data types that are used in the interview YAML.
+However, if fields are created by Python code, **docassemble** cannot detect what `CustomDataType` data types will be used.
+In this circumstance, you can manually list them under [`custom datatypes to load`] specifier under [`features`], and the necessary `JavaScript` will be loaded.

 ### <a name="custom datatype explanation"></a>How custom data types work

 When the server starts, it looks through all of the packages under the